Transamerica (film): Plot

 One week before her vaginoplasty, a trans woman named Sabrina "Bree" Osbourne receives an unexpected phone call from a young man named Toby Wilkins, a 17-year-old jailed in New York City.
 He asks to speak to "Stanley Schupak" (Bree's deadname); Toby claims to be the son of "Stanley".
 Bree was previously unaware she had a son and, wanting a clean break from her past, nearly renounces him.
 However, Bree's therapist, Dr. Margaret refuses to give her approval for Bree's upcoming surgery if Bree does not contact Toby.

 Bree flies from Los Angeles to New York City to bail Toby out of jail.
-Toby is a foul-mouthed runaway who is a small-time drug user and male "hustler".
+Toby is a foul-mouthed runaway who is a small-time drug user and male "hustler."
 Toby’s mother died by suicide when Toby was a child after which Toby was raised by his stepfather, whom Toby says he does not want to see.
 Bree pretends to be a Christian missionary and persuades Toby to ride with her back to the West Coast, secretly planning to leave him at his stepfather's house along the way.
 When they arrive in the town of Callicoon, Kentucky, it turns out that Toby's stepfather was abusive and he molested Toby several times when Toby was a child.
 Bree and Toby continue driving to Los Angeles together.
 They also stop by a house in Dallas where a group of transgender women are hosting a gender pride gathering.
-Later on in the trip when Bree goes to the restroom, Toby accidentally discovers that Bree has male genitalia.
+Later on in the trip when Bree urinates at the roadside, Toby accidentally discovers that Bree has male genitalia.
 Toby tries to be open-minded but is angry that Bree has not previously informed him that she is transgender.